Home

 This kind of guitar is used extensively in every popular styles of music.

-The most common used are: The Fender stratocaster, Fender Telecaster, and the Gibson, Les Paul
+The best known and very popular among musicians are: The Fender stratocaster, Fender Telecaster, and the Gibson, Les Paul

 From that time to the present, Telecaster has been in continuous production in one form or another, making it the world's senior solid-body guitar..